-This statement explains how we look after that information and what we do with it.
+This policy explains how we collect and look after that information and what we do with it.

 What information we hold